Application Information

 What happens after I’ve accepted an offer?

 Before you start your course, please check out your funding options.
 Applications open in April for SAAS (for HNC/HND/degree level courses) and in late May for bursary/EMA (below HNC level courses).
-To ensure your funding is in place for your course starting, please apply for funding as early as possible.
+To ensure your funding is in place for your course start, please apply for funding as early as possible.

 Who can I speak to if I am unsure about applying?